TorbenRahbekKoch/LogBridge/Readme.md

     Several of the Log.* methods take a CorrelationId as the first parameter.
 This way of providing a CorrelationId takes precedence over all other ways.

-    There are in total give ways to provide a CorrelationId - on order of precedence they are:
+    There are in total five ways to provide a CorrelationId - on order of precedence they are:

     1. Explicit correlationId parameter in Log.* methods.